 There are a number of BIOS error messages that can display on your monitor and several reasons why a PC might freeze during the POST so it's important that you step through a logical process like the one I've created below.

-Important: If your PC is in fact booting through the POST, or is not reaching the POST at all, see my How to Troubleshoot a Computer That Won't Turn On guide for more applicable troubleshooting information.
+Important: If your PC is in fact booting through the POST, or is not reaching the POST at all, see my How to Fix a Computer That Won't Turn On guide for more applicable troubleshooting information.

 Troubleshoot the cause of the BIOS error message you see on the monitor.
 These errors during the POST are usually very specific so if you've been fortunate enough to receive one, your best course of action is to troubleshoot to the specific error you see.